SBCCD/slocloud/README.md

 Of course, this is just one of many ways that customization is possible.

+# Demonstration

+SBCCD has a brief write-up of how they customized the SLOCloud for their usage [here](http://tess.sbccd.org/Departments/District%20Computing%20Services/SLOCloud).

 # Contributing

 If you are a programmer, developer, or other technology professional looking to contribute to this project, please feel free to fork this repo and submit pull requests at will.
 All pull requests are reviewed at least weekly.